Our Research Projects

 Primary Care Delivery Organization and Health Care Use and Quality Among Older Adults with Alzheimer’s Disease and Related Dementias in Traditional Medicare and Medicare Advantage

-Consultants: Justin W. Timbie, Senior Health Policy Researcher, RAND Corporation
+- Consultant: Justin W. Timbie; Senior Health Policy Researcher; RAND Corporation

 The study will examine the impact of type of primary care delivery organizations on access to specialty care and quality of care among traditional Medicare (TM) and Medicare Advantage (MA) beneficiaries with Alzheimer’s Disease and Related Dementia (ADRD).
 We will examine three models of physician organization (POs): federally qualified health centers (FQHCs), single-specialty POs, and multi-specialty POs, which are likely to differ in delivery of services with implications for quality of dementia care.
 Specific aims include: